bekk/bekk-christmas/post/javascript/explore-machine-learning-using-javascript.md

   programming language.
 For this blog entry in particular, I hope you also have at least some interest in data science and machine learning.
-I will demonstrate how you can use your JavaScript skills to develop entry-level data science and machine learning applications, and provide you with lots of external resources to further expand your knowledge of this subject.
+I will demonstrate how you can use your JavaScript skills to develop entry-level data science and machine learning applications, argue why you may want to do so, and provide you with lots of external resources to further expand your knowledge of this subject.
 authors:
   - Herman Wika Horn
 ---
-For those unaware, machine learning is a field focusing on the development of algorithms which are trained rather than explicitly programmed.
+For those unaware, machine learning is a field focusing on the development of models which are trained rather than explicitly programmed.
 Interest in machine learning has skyrocketed the last couple of decades, much thanks to the increased processing capabilities of modern computers.
 Machine learning algorithms can be used to solve problems like [classification](https://en.wikipedia.org/wiki/Statistical_classification), [regression](https://en.wikipedia.org/wiki/Regression_analysis), [sequence mining](https://en.wikipedia.org/wiki/Sequential_pattern_mining), [computer vision](https://en.wikipedia.org/wiki/Computer_vision), [speech recognition](https://en.wikipedia.org/wiki/Speech_recognition) and more.
 Tools like [PyTorch](https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/) have made machine learning accessible for the masses, by enabling users with consumer grade GPUs or even CPUs to experiment with state-of-the-art machine learning methods.
 Some popular libraries are [ConvNet.js](https://cs.stanford.edu/people/karpathy/convnetjs/) for deep learning, [Brain.js](https://brain.js.org/#/) for neural networks, and [TensorFlow.js](https://www.tensorflow.org/js) for machine learning in general.

 Considering that JavaScript is widely and primarily used to develop interactive web pages, one might ask why you should use JavaScript for machine learning?
-After all, there are more popular options readily available, like Python or R. Firstly, the interactivity of JavaScript is very sought-after and useful when using educational or entry-level applications.
-When doing machine learning in JavaScript, you can combine this with all the other useful features of web development that you are perhaps already familiar with, such as graphs, tables, tabs, user interactivity and much more.
-Additionally, if JavaScript is your primary programming language, the entry barrier for starting with machine learning using a library like TensorFlow.js is almost non-existent, given you are willing to do some theoretical research first.
+After all, there are more popular options readily available, like Python or R. Firstly, the interactivity of JavaScript is very sought-after and useful when making educational or entry-level applications.
+Furthermore, numerous helpful packages are available through package managers like npm or yarn.
+Lastly, if JavaScript is your primary programming language, the entry barrier for starting with machine learning using a library like TensorFlow.js is almost non-existent, given you are willing to do some theoretical research first.

+Supplementary to this blog post, I have written a small machine learning application using React and TensorFlow.js which I encourage you to check out.
+You can try the application [here](https://hermanwh.github.io/tfjs-example/), and see the code [here](https://github.com/hermanwh/tfjs-example).
+It implements a simple GUI, and allows user to upload a .csv file (given it has appropriate formatting...), select some desired input and output parameters, and train a predefined neural network regression model.
+This application, although very simplistic and specific, highlights some benefits of machine learning in the browser compared to other platforms:
+- It is very accessible, and (arguably) easy to use
+- Users without any programming experience can run the program, without the need for .py-scripts or code editors
+- It is easy to prototype input and output combinations
+- Increasing the usability or enhancing the design is very simple through the use of various npm/yarn-packages and css-styling

-_A small disclaimer before I move on_: If you are a JavaScript developer, familiar with React in particular, and you are not in the mood for theoretical explanations, I propose you skim this article very briefly, and instead have a look on the React project I prepared as an example of using TensorFlow.js.
-The repository on GitHub can be found [here](https://github.com/hermanwh/tfjs-example).
+_A small disclaimer before I move on_: If you are a JavaScript developer, familiar with React in particular, and you are not in the mood for theoretical explanations, I suggest you skim this article very briefly, and instead focus on the previously mentioned application.
 Perhaps you will want to come back to the article after checking it out!

 In general, machine learning consists of gathering a set of data from a domain of interest, performing actions and transformations on this data for it to meet certain desirable properties, train some machine learning model, and interpret the results to draw some form of conclusion.
 In pseudocode, this may look something like this: